detect online job scams

 Example of An Interview Chat Setup For Impersonating a Company

-The above-listed characteristics will only tell you to be more careful as they won’t inform you clearly if the job is legit or not as some legit jobs might also have some of the characteristics.
+The above-listed characteristics will only tell you to be more careful, as they won’t inform you clearly if the job is legit or not, as some legit jobs might also have some similar characteristics.
+But when you have two or more of these characteristics in one go, then it is a red flag.

 The common characteristics of this kind of online scam include;